Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/05_py_package_add_in.jpg)

 Initially, it was not fully known that the archive folder from Linkedin contained malicious files.
 Due to its clever disguise, the next thing to do is to investigate it further with some portion of the triage.
 As it's known that rdean's workstation is ABZ-PC-01, the first thing to acquire from it is the $MFT file.
-The Master File Table keeps records of all files in a volume and the $MFT is a system generated file that tracks all that information about the files on a system, including their physical locations on the disk, timestamps, names, sizes.
+The Master File Table keeps records of all files in a volume and is a system generated file that tracks information like a system files' physical locations on the disk, timestamps, names, sizes.

 ![image](lab_qns_images/06_mft_file_found.jpg)